CADLabs/ethereum-economic-model/ROADMAP.md

 ### Follow-on extensions / analysis

 * Use the differing annualized profit yields as an input for an agent-based model to study the possible centralisation of validators in staking pools over time.

+## 5. Introduce live data to the model initial states

+### Description

+The current model uses static datasets for the initial states.
+An API is used to get the number of active validators and ETH staked balance, as the historical ETH supply and price come from a static CSV that needs to be updated regularly.

+Change the initial states from static datasets automatically updated values from a live source.

+### What’s required to make it happen

+* Update the number of active validators and ETH staked balance from an API to a live source.
+* Update the ETH average gas price from a CSV file to a live source.
+* Update the ETH block rewards from a CSV file to a live source.
+* Update the daily ETH price from a CSV file to a live source.
+* Update the daily ETH supply from a CSV file to a live source.
+* Update the daily MEV extracted from a JSON file to a live source.

+### Outcomes

+Turn the model a real "live digital twin", enabling the integration and automated updated with recent blockchain data.

+### Follow-on extensions / analysis

+* Integrate live blockchain data to test the model outputs with past data.